-A woman can experience abuse and violence without being physically hurt.
-Emotional abuse does not leave physical scars but it can have a big impact on a woman’s mental health and wellbeing.
-Women experiencing emotional abuse can feel anxious, depressed and even suicidal.
+You can experience abuse and violence without being physically hurt.
+Emotional abuse does not leave physical scars but it can have a big impact on a person’s mental health and wellbeing.
+Someone experiencing emotional abuse can feel anxious, depressed and even suicidal.

 Perpetrators of emotional abuse use it to take away a person’s independence, confidence and self-esteem.
 This helps the perpetrator maintain power and control in the relationship.
 Physically abusive relationships often include aspects of emotional abuse.

 Signs of emotional abuse

-Because emotional abuse is non-physical, the signs of emotional abuse can be difficult to identify.
-In the context of men’s violence against women, emotional abuse includes:
+The signs of emotional abuse can be difficult to identify, especially because it is non-physical.
+Emotional abuse includes:

 - blaming a partner for all the problems in a relationship

 - constantly comparing them with others to undermine their self-esteem and self-worth

 - usually being in a bad mood